diman84/RAG/README.md

   (e.g. summarize large text, table data, image descriptions provided by LLM) to embed into vector index while keeping reference to raw data
   - Multi-Model indexing - use multiple models to index the data, i.e. use SBERT for text, Codellama for code, etc.
   - Metadata Extraction - extract metadata from the documents and use it for filtering and ranking
+  - Keyword Extraction - extract keywords from the query and use them for keyword search
   - Named Entity Recognition - extract named entities from the documents and set up relations between them for better understanding of data
   - Document Intelligence - preprocess data with AI (e.g. table detection, html removal, etc.)
+  - Knowledge Graph - create a knowledge graph from the documents and use it for better understanding of the data

 ## Data Retrieval
 <br>